 - The Account Administration service enables the University to manage their account services in an effort to securely verify and protect their identity:

-- Those who utilize our My Pitt email services are also provided with access to select services to securely manage email communications.
+- Those who utilize our My Pitt Email services (Microsoft Office 365 Email) are also provided with access to select services to securely manage email communications.

 Security Vulnerability Assessment

-- Centralized security measures and tools are provided to help students, faculty, and staff protect computer workstations, portable devices, and servers, including anti-virus software, encryption tools, and security assessment tools.
+- Centralized security measures and tools are provided to help students, faculty, and staff protect computer workstations, portable devices, and servers, including antivirus software, encryption tools, and security assessment tools.
 Many of these tools are available to faculty and staff on the Secure Your Data community at My Pitt (my.pitt.edu).
 By following the provided steps in the Secure Your Data community, university units will have the necessary security controls in place to protect their computing resources and sensitive information.
 Recommended actions are as follows:

 - Faculty and staff within the unit should install and use the security tools and services available through the links in the Faculty & Staff section.
 These tools will protect against viruses and spyware, keep security patches up to date, and assist with the recovery of lost or stolen laptops.
 Unauthorized sensitive information contained on computers or portable devices should be discovered and removed using these tools, and authorized sensitive information should be encrypted.
 Recommended schedules for running and updating these tools are included in this section.

 - Departmental IT staff should install and use the security tools and services available through the IT Staff link to implement proper security on all departmental servers.